primecoder/VisionML-Simplified/README.md

 ![ML Create](docs/res/training-folders.png)

-Again, the goal for this post is to demonstrate **simplicity**, so we will keep the training process as simple as possible.
+Again, the goal of this post is to demonstrate **simplicity**, so we will keep the training process as simple as possible.
 We will keep it to minimum, i.e. 2-4 images for each label.
 I opted to not provide images for testing for now and let the tool auto generate test images by subsetting them from the training images.
 We can always come back here and retrain our ML model, see Part 4 below.
 Once, Create ML tool has enough images, the train button should be enabled.

 Start training ML